 At F4DC, we work toward a time when the wealth produced by laboring people from the earth’s resources is available to them as a means of enhancing their lives and communities, rather than accumulated to enhance the power and privilege of the few.
 To get there, we’ll need new infrastructure for finance, one that’s based in our values.

 To advance this work we have partnered with regional and national organizations to put together some of the components of that infrastructure.
-In particular, we have developed the Southern Reparations Loan Fund regionally and linked it with the Financial Cooperative nationally, which is growing with the support and guidance of The Working World.
+In particular, we have developed the Southern Reparations Loan Fund regionally and linked it with the Seed Commons (formerly known as the Financial Cooperative) nationally, which is growing with the support and guidance of The Working World.

 SRLF grew from the work of the Southern Grassroots Economies Project and its board and staff are mostly African Americans from the South.
 In our conception and development we made an effort to learn from the work of both the Southern Cooperative Loan Fund and the Land Assistance Fund of the Federation of Southern Cooperatives, paying attention to their vision and mission on the one hand and the lessons from their actual histories on the other.
 We wanted to embrace the task of providing loan assistance to cooperative businesses within the most marginalized communities and still retain a sustainable loan fund.
 In keeping with the scope of our network, we conceived of our work as covering the entire 14 state “South” region.